DEIB-GECO/Docker_VariantHunter/README.md

 ## Analyses
+VariantHunter analyzes the frequencies of aminoacid mutations of SARS-CoV-2 in order to spot novel emerging variants.

-VariantHunter supports two types of analyses: *Lineage agnostic* and *Lineage Aware*.
+VariantHunter supports two types of analyses: *Lineage Agnostic* and *Lineage Aware*.

+The underline mechanism of both the metodology is the same: each AA mutation is analyzed for a time period of 4 weeks.
+For each week the frequency of the mutation (computed as "number of sequencing harboring the mutations"/"total number of sequences");